Why is there a silicon chip shortage? 3 factors are to blame

 - Limited manufacturing: Speaking of supply and demand, the capabilities to create semiconductors also slowed thanks to factories that had to shut down or limit the number of workers in a plant at any one time over COVID-19 concerns.
 So as the pandemic was causing people to buy more gadgets than ever, it was also reducing the capacity of manufacturers to make the semiconductors that power those gadgets.

 - The U.S.-China trade war: Trump’s trade war with China is the final factor.
 And it’s one the Biden administration has inherited.
 Just before Christmas, the U.S. Department of Commerce blacklisted the largest Chinese semiconductor manufacturer, Semiconductor Manufacturing International Corporation (SMIC), from acquiring U.S.-based parts and tech that are required to produce chips that are 10 nanometers and smaller.
-As most smartphones and gadgets use 10-nanometer or smaller semiconductors, this supply chain constriction meant companies lost easy access to products from one of the biggest semiconductor manufacturers in Asia.
+As most smartphones and gadgets use 10-nanometer and smaller semiconductors, this supply chain constriction meant companies lost easy access to products from one of the biggest semiconductor manufacturers in Asia.

 When will the semiconductor supply chain improve?
 Analysts told MarketWatch that the chip shortage will probably last, at least, until the end of the year.